stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/03-edge/09-site-deployment/05-site-installation/06-edge-host-registration.md

 ---
 title: "Register Edge Host"
 metaTitle: "Register your edge hosts with the Palette Management Console"
-metaDescription: "Learn how to register your edge hosts with the Palette Management Console"
+description: "Learn how to register your edge hosts with the Palette Management Console"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---